cixelsyd/chef-web-docs/chef_master/source/resource_zypper_package.rst

 Syntax
 =====================================================
-A **yum_package** resource block manages a package on a node, typically by installing it.
-The simplest use of the **yum_package** resource is:
+A **zypper_package** resource block manages a package on a node, typically by installing it.
+The simplest use of the **zypper_package** resource is:

 .. code-block:: ruby

-   yum_package 'package_name'
+   zypper_package 'package_name'

 which will install the named package using all of the default options and the default action (``:install``).

-The full syntax for all of the properties that are available to the **yum_package** resource is:
+The full syntax for all of the properties that are available to the **zypper_package** resource is:

 .. code-block:: ruby

-   yum_package 'name' do
+   zypper_package 'name' do
-     allow_downgrade            TrueClass, FalseClass
+     gpg_check                  TrueClass, FalseClass
-     arch                       String, Array
-     flush_cache                Array
      notifies                   # see description
      options                    String
-     package_name               String, Array # defaults to 'name' if not specified provider                   Chef::Provider::Package::Yum
+     package_name               String, Array # defaults to 'name' if not specified provider                   Chef::Provider::Package::zypper
      source                     String
      subscribes                 # see description
      timeout                    String, Integer